Consultation in the UK

 A subsea electricity cable off the coast of the United Kingdom: your questions answered

-RTE and EirGrid recently held an information and public consultation process in the United Kingdom (UK) on the Celtic Interconnector project as part of the Project of Common Interest (PCI) process.
-During the consultation, stakeholders were invited to submit questions on the project through this online forum which was open form the 16 June up to and including the 13 July 2020.
-This online consultation forum is now closed however it will remain available on a read only basis until Tuesday 13 October 2020.
-A report on consultation activity in the UK will be made available in September 2020.
+In 2020 RTE and EirGrid held an information and public consultation process in the United Kingdom (UK) on the Celtic Interconnector project as part of the Project of Common Interest (PCI) process.
+During the consultation, stakeholders were invited to submit questions on the project through an online forum which was open from the 16 June up to and including the 13 July 2020.
+This online consultation forum is now closed.
 For additional information on the project and the subsea electricity cable route through the UK Exclusive Economic Zone please refer to our dedicated UK stakeholder brochure.

 Your questions - Our answers